 If you don’t think your thinning brow is serious enough to justify grafts—or if you just aren’t that excited about having the procedure—then you might consider treating the affected area with certain oils to stimulate growth.
 It’s quick and easy to add to your daily cleansing routine, it’s completely natural, and it’s good for the skin, too.
 Popular choices of essential oils include rosemary, lavender, evening primrose, and peppermint.

 Whatever therapies you choose, keep a few things in mind: First, remember that all hair grows slowly, so be patient.
 Also consider that the techniques mentioned above are not mutually exclusive—you might try two or three of them together for maximum effect.
 And it’s extremely important to be consistent in following up on your treatment, as any gaps in between may limit the results.
 Finally, relax; hair grows best when we’re not stressed out, so just sit back and watch it happen.

 Get Off to a Good Start

 If you decide that grafts are going to be your best bet, you’ll obviously need the help of qualified hair loss medical professionals who can work with you on that.
 Go to the best: hair loss doctor in Tijuana, just minutes away from San Diego, is your go-to source for all your hair needs.
 HairFix’s internationally trained, bilingual physicians and their staff will give you the best of care before, during, and after your procedure in their fully-equipped facility at the famous New City Medical Center.
-Experts in hair loss treatment in Tijuana and beard implantation in Mexico as well, HairFix offers first-rate care but at a cost far less than what you’d expect to pay in the United States.
+Experts in stem cell therapy for hair loss in Tijuana and beard implantation in Mexico as well, HairFix offers first-rate care but at a cost far less than what you’d expect to pay in the United States.
 Contact us today for a free online consultation of hair restoration cost in Mexico!